lilactown/punk/README.md

 The Punk `core` library is what handles calling `datafy` and `nav` on values, and must live in your application in order to work correctly.
-However, the UI can live completely separate from your application code, which means that it's much lighter weight in terms of dependencies.
+However, the UI can live completely separate from your application code, which means that the whole package is much lighter weight in terms of dependencies.

 When in a web browser, it passes messages directly between your application and the UI via `core.async`.
 When in a server context (e.g. Node.js), it